menna566/Audio-classification-/README.md

 # Audio-classification-
 ## Objective :
-the goal of this project is to utilize cnn and lstm to fit the audio data so we could see the evaluation of each model
+the goal of this project is to utilize CNN and LSTM to fit the audio data so we could see the evaluation of each model

 ## Requirements:
 -sklearn